-The valuation has been conducted in accordance with Taqeem Regulations (Saudi Authority for Accredited Valuers) in conforming to International Valuation Standards Council (IVSCs') and International Valuations Standards (IVS) 2020.
+The valuation has been conducted in accordance with Taqeem Regulations (Saudi Authority for Accredited Valuers) and the International Valuation Standards Council (IVSCs') incorporating International Valuations Standard (IVS) 2022.

 It should be further noted that this valuation is undertaken in compliance with generally accepted valuation concepts, principles and definitions as promulgated in the IVSCs International Valuation Standards (IVS) as set out in the IVS General Standards, IVS Asset Standards, and IVS Valuation Applications.